 Early effective action by the network in advocacy and knowledge-building paved the way for innovative and catalytic efforts at country-level.
-Over the past decade, the MPTF funded projects in 16 countries intended to catalyse comprehensive responses to CRSV.
-These collaborative efforts bring together the existing work streams of several different mandates and provides a vital link and coordination mechanism on CRSV.
+Over the past decade, the MPTF funded projects in 16 countries of concern intended to catalyse comprehensive responses to CRSV.
+This collaborative work brings together the existing work streams of several different mandates and provides a vital link and coordination mechanism on CRSV.
 As such, the network created synergies in the work of humanitarian, human rights, development, political and peacekeeping actors to tackle complex cross-cutting challenges.
-The network developed projects aimed to support children born of CRSV, (for example in Iraq), economic empowerment of refugees and displaced persons at risk of trafficking, (as in Myanmar), and services for LGBTI refugees (Lebanon).
+The network developed projects aimed to support children born of CRSV, (for example in Iraq), economic empowerment of refugees and displaced persons at risk of trafficking, (such as in Myanmar), and services for LGBTI refugees (in Lebanon).
 The fund also helped overcome numerous hurdles to tackling CRSV such as stigma.
 In several settings, the critical needs of CRSV survivors contrasted with an overall reluctance to deal with CRSV or the legacy of crimes.
-Catalytic funding by UN Action helped overcome this barrier in Bosnia and Herzegovina where a series of projects spotlighted challenges related to CRSV and opportunities to meet the needs of survivors.
-In South Sudan, and in a number of other settings, essential life-saving support services were provided through integrated "one-stop" centres offering legal, medical and psychosocial support to survivors of CRSV, as well referrals to other essential services.
+Catalytic funding by UN Action helped overcome this hurdle in Bosnia and Herzegovina where a series of projects spotlighted challenges related to CRSV and opportunities to meet the needs of survivors.
+And in South Sudan and numerous other settings, essential life-saving support services were provided through referral pathways to integrated "one-stop" centres offering legal, medical and psychosocial support to survivors of CRSV.